ThreeSixtyGiving/standard/documentation/src/reference.md

 ## Extending the summary table
 The default summary table template is defined by use of special ‘rollUp’ properties in the [underlying JSON Schema file](/wp-content/plugins/threesixty_docs/standard/schema/360-giving-schema.json).
-The [360 Bridge](/tools/) tool uses these properties when creating templates.
+There is a [Flatten Tool](https://github.com/OpenDataServices/flatten-tool) that uses these properties when creating templates.
 However, it is possible, following the same naming convention for fields, to bring most properties into the Activity table if a particular use-case requires.

 For example, the structure: